Structure and Stability of the 1-Dimensional Mapper: Background

-If $f$ is a function of Morse type, then the pair $(X,f)$ is an {\em $\R$-constructible space} in the sense of~\cite{deSilva15}.
-This ensures that the Reeb graph is a multigraph, whose nodes are in one-to-one correspondence with the cc of the critical level sets of $f$.
-We can equip this multigraph with a metric by assigning the length $l(v_i,v_j)=|f(v_i)-f(v_j)|$ to each edge $(v_i, v_j)$.
-In the following, the combinatorial version of the Reeb graph is denoted by $\mathcal{C}(\Reeb_f(X))$.
+If $f$ is a function of Morse type, then the pair $(X,f)$ is an {\em $\R$-constructible space} in the sense of~\cite{deSilva16}.
+This ensures that the Reeb graph is a multigraph, whose nodes are in one-to-one correspondence with the connected components of the critical level sets of $f$.
+In that case, computing the Reeb graph of a Reeb graph preserves all information, as stated in the following remark.